titon/toolkit/docs/en/components/pin.md

 ## Usage ##

-Pinning an element to stay within the viewport or within a parent, during a resize or scroll, is especially handy for side navigations, or top bar menus.
+Pinning an element to stay within the viewport or within a parent, during a resize or scroll, is especially handy for side navigation, or top bar menus.
 Simply initialize a pin on the element we want pinned.

 ```javascript
 $('.pin').pin();